 \section{Introduction}

-Place recognition plays an important role in robotics~\cite{ijcai2021p603, lowry2015visual, liu2023survey, yurtsever2020survey}, \rev{where given query frames the goal is to identify matches from a database that share overlapping field of view with queries based on image similarities}~\cite{kornilova2023dominating, liu2023survey, yurtsever2020survey}.
-It is used in various applications, such as augmented reality~\cite{middelberg2014scalable}, navigation~\cite{mirowski2018learning, yurtsever2020survey}, SLAM~\cite{yurtsever2020survey, bresson2017simultaneous}, etc. However, the place recognition problem is very challenging~\cite{liu2023survey,yurtsever2020survey, lowry2015visual} due to: (1) different sensors, RGB, RGB-D, Lidar, etc., which require modality-specific feature processing; (2) Environmental challenges, such as illumination changes, dynamic objects, occlusion, and scale variation; (3) the lack of study around RGB-D indoor place recognition is not well studied~\cite{cgis, yurtsever2020survey, lowry2015visual}, where most of the current approaches only use global retrieval for place recognition~\cite{cgis, du2020dh3d}.
-Our approach focuses on the less explored domain of RGB-D indoor place recognition, and proposes an end-to-end architecture with a reranking stage to handle the RGB-D place recognition task.
+Place recognition plays an important role in robotics~\cite{ijcai2021p603, lowry2015visual, liu2023survey, yurtsever2020survey}, where given query frames the goal is to identify matches from a database that share overlapping fields of view with queries based on image similarities~\cite{kornilova2023dominating, liu2023survey, yurtsever2020survey}.
+It is used in various applications, such as augmented reality~\cite{middelberg2014scalable}, navigation~\cite{mirowski2018learning, yurtsever2020survey}, SLAM~\cite{yurtsever2020survey, bresson2017simultaneous}, etc. However, the place recognition problem is very challenging~\cite{liu2023survey,yurtsever2020survey, lowry2015visual} due to: (1) different sensors, RGB, RGB-D, Lidar, etc., which require modality-specific feature processing; (2) environmental challenges, such as illumination changes, dynamic objects, occlusion, and scale variation; (3) the lack of study around RGB-D indoor place recognition~\cite{cgis, yurtsever2020survey, lowry2015visual}, where most of the current approaches only use global retrieval for place recognition~\cite{cgis, du2020dh3d}.
+Our approach focuses on the less explored domain of RGB-D indoor place recognition and proposes an end-to-end architecture with a reranking stage to handle the RGB-D place recognition task.